segovoni/sql-server-demos/README.md

-# SQL Server Demos: Presentations and Code Samples
+# SQL Server demos: presentations and code samples

-Some experiments and demos of my sessions at live/online events like SQL Saturday and Microsoft Conference
+This repository contains experiments, slide and demo scripts of my sessions at in-person or online events such as SQL Saturday, Data Saturday, SQL Start, Delphi Day, Microsoft Conferences and so no.

 2023
 ---------------------------